AxisCommunications/acap-computer-vision-sdk-examples/opencv-capture-app/README.md

 core, imgproc, imgcodecs, videoio,objdetect, python3, video.

-Together with this file you should be able to find a directory called app, that directory contains the "HelloWorld" application which can easily be compiled and run with the help of the tools and step by step below.
+Together with this file you should be able to find a directory called app, that directory contains the "capture.cpp" application which can easily be compiled and run with the help of the tools and step by step below.